lm3nitro/Projects/MySQL/Part4-Connecting Remotely.md

 #### Query #4

-To update information in a table we use the *update* command
+To update information in a table I used the *update* command

 ```
 update customer_table set age = 21 where first_name = "clare";